RachMink/CISC3140Lab2/README.md

-# CISC3140Lab2
+# exploring the use of SVN
-exploring the use of SVN
+SVN vs git

 | git Command  | Description| svn Command |